From Vision to Velocity: What I Learned at AFI’s 2025 Vision Council

 Cities can act now with cooperative AI contracts

-Michael Sherwood, Curator of Disruptive Innovation, Nvidia, closed out the day’s agenda.
+Michael Sherwood, of Nvidia, closed out the day’s agenda.
 His focus was on examples of live deployments of technology already making communities safer, more connected, more efficient.

 From traffic management to emergency response, from citizen services to wildfire detection, many have already moved beyond the pilot stage.